stephan-nordnes-eriksen/untangle/README.md

 1. No classes can know about the existence of other classes.
 2. A class must be completely self-contained.
 3. All interchange of information must go through the Untangle system.
-4. All interchanged data must be "privitives", aka. boolean, number, string, or a hash or array consiting of the former datatypes.
+4. All interchanged data must be "primitives", aka. boolean, number, string, or a hash or array consiting of the former datatypes.

 Untangle has a concept not normally used in the Pub/Sub pattern, namely Respond/Request.
 This is in a way the opposite of Pub/Sub.
 In Untangle you can register that you `respond` to a certain message type.
 Whenever code `request` this massage later, then the callback which `respond` to this will return data to the requestee.